Email updates: Sign up to receive climate email updates occasionally to your inbox and view previous email updates.

 Climate Action Committee

 In January 2020, Bellingham City Council formed a Climate Action Committee to meet regularly to discuss climate action.
-Their meetings were paused for several months in 2020 due to COVID-19, but have resumed in a virtual format.
-Agendas and video recordings for all of these Committee meetings can be found in our meeting materials section (meetings.cob.org).
+Agendas and video recordings for all of these Committee meetings can be found in the Council meeting materials section.